 Is the San Francisco CityPASS Worth it?

-So, after all that, the moment of truth…is the San Francisco CityPASS worth it?
+So after all that, the moment of truth: Is the San Francisco CityPASS worth it?

-Adult pass holders who choose the Exploratorium over the SFMOMA will save 42% compared to regular admission costs, and that’s pretty fantastic.
+If you’re going to visit all four attractions, the answer is a clear yes.
+Adult pass holders who choose the Aquarium and Exploratorium will save 44% on admission costs, and that’s pretty fantastic.
 Kids save a bit less, and teenagers less again.

-If you’re not committed to visiting at least four attractions, the San Francisco CityPASS may not be worth it for you.
+If you’re not committed to visiting at least three attractions, the San Francisco CityPASS may not be worth it for you.
 And if there’s a ton more you want to see and are happy to do it in a short time, then an all-inclusive pass might be a better fit.